 Hallway to Small Space Living Dining Room

 The table and chairs are a set I brought with me from the States, it was made by one of the main manufacturers of 1950s diner furniture.
 They’ve since gone out of business, and I’ve been lugging this set around with me since the late ’90s.
 Coincidentally, the seats were upholstered in yellow vinyl, a perfect match for that awesome 1960s ceiling lamp, and a great excuse to choose turquoise walls!
-We only have room for the three chairs, but the table expands to seat a cozy party of six to eight in random chairs harvested from around the apartment.
+I only have room for the three chairs, but the table expands to seat a cozy party of six to eight in random chairs harvested from around the apartment.

-Lamp: $7.50 (we re-used the cord from a lamp we already had)
+Lamp: $7.50 (I re-used the cord from a lamp I already had)